KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/introduction-to-komodo-dex.md

 Concerning security, when a user places their assets on a centralized exchange, the private keys to these assets are held in a database that, by nature, must have some kind of connection to all types of people on the Internet.
 Therefore, the user's assets are in a more dangerous position than when the user personally holds them in a secure manner, such as with a paper wallet.

-The danger is even greater when taking into consideration that this CEX database holds the assets of thousands of other users.
-Having a large amount of funds available via the Internet paints a bright target on the user's hard-earned digital valuables; any attacker who manages to break through the CEX's security measures will find a lucrative reward.
+Furthermore, this CEX's database holds the assets of thousands of other users.
+Having a large amount of vulnerable funds on the Internet attracts attackers.

-From 2017 to 2018, nearly 1 billion USD dollar's worth of digital assets were stolen from major exchanges around the world.
-Compared to fiat currency, it is far more difficult to recover stolen blockchain-based assets.
+From 2017 to 2018, nearly 1 billion US dollar's worth of digital assets were stolen from major exchanges around the world.
+Compared to fiat currency, it is far more difficult to recover stolen blockchain-based assets, and for this reason these funds are typically considered permanently lost.

+CEX's that have been affected by attackers must be wary of legal liabilities.
+The infamous Mt.
+Gox case stands as a warning to CEX owners that users may attempt to hold the CEX liability in the event of a theft.

 The risks do not stop there, as we must also consider the integrity and competence of the CEX itself.
 When using a CEX, you must trust that the CEX will give you back your digital assets when you request.
 Even when working with large and popular CEX's, reports yet abound of users who lose their funds due to the CEX's mistakes, technical difficulties, or even legal concerns.